A Kanban-Based Project Management System

 Although Kanban was primarily developed for continuous delivery, Kanbanara has borrowed sprints, implemented as releases and iterations, from scrum.

 Saying Kanbanara has one Kanban board is a little simplistic as in fact the cards that get displayed in the columns can be in one of 58 different formats depending on which aspect of a card you wish to zero in on.
-The available card formats are Tabbed, Absenteeism, Activity, AffectsVersion, Attachments, Attributes, Avatar, Blockages, Bypass Reviews, Capitals, Children, Class Of Service, Comments, Co-Owner, Co-Reviewer, Cost, Creator, CRM Cases, Customer, Days In State, Deadline, Deferrals, Difficulty, Emotions, Escalation, Ext Ref, FixVersion, Focus, Hashtags, Identifier, Iteration, Last Changed, Last Touched, Lipsum, New, Owner Unassigned, Questions, Reassignments, Recidivism, Recurring, Release, Reopened, Resolution, Reviewer, Rules, Scope Creep, Search, Severity, Similars, Status, Subteam, Test Cases, Time, Today, Velocity, Votes, Yesterday and Internals.
+The available card formats are Tabbed, Absenteeism, Activity, AffectsVersion, Attachments, Attributes, Avatar, Blockages, Bypass Reviews, Capitals, Children, Class Of Service, Comments, Co-Owner, Co-Reviewer, Cost, Creator, CRM Cases, Customer, Customisable, Days In State, Deadline, Deferrals, Difficulty, Emotions, Escalation, Ext Ref, FixVersion, Focus, Hashtags, Identifier, Iteration, Last Changed, Last Touched, Lipsum, New, Owner Unassigned, Questions, Reassignments, Recidivism, Recurring, Release, Reopened, Resolution, Reviewer, Rules, Scope Creep, Search, Severity, Similars, Status, Subteam, Test Cases, Time, Today, Velocity, Votes, Yesterday and Internals.

 Where a card is missing an attribute so as to fail to display any useful information on a particular kanban board format, the card will still appear but as a placeholder, thereby reminding the team member to not forget about such a card!